DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "<span title="jp. 花琳 Her name is written with kanji, which is rare.
 But furigana reads like something resembling Fuarin which I decided to tranform a bit">Fairin</span>.
 I'm in charge of Jeanne-sama's guards."

-"I'm Kay Sakuravent, and this is Rinne."
+"I'm Kai Sakuravent, and this is Rinne."

 She gave small nod.